Brick polytopes of spherical subword complexes and generalized associahedra: Generalized brick polytopes

-\begin{theorem} If~$\sq{Q}$ is realizing, the polar of the brick polytope~$\brickPolytope(\sq{Q})$ realizes the subword complex~$\subwordComplex(\sq{Q})$. \end{theorem} \begin{proof} Proposition~\ref{prop:cones} ensures that the brick vector of each facet of~$\subwordComplex(\sq{Q})$ is a vertex of~$\brickPolytope(\sq{Q})$ and that this polytope is full-dimensional and simple.
-Since the faces of the brick polytope are faces of the subword complex by Lemma~\ref{lem:faces}, it immediately implies that the boundary complex of the brick polytope~$\brickPolytope(\sq{Q})$ is isomorphic to the subword complex~$\subwordComplex(\sq{Q})$. \end{proof}
+\begin{proof} Proposition~\ref{prop:cones} ensures that the brick vector of each facet of~$\subwordComplex(\Q)$ is a vertex of~$\brickPolytope(\Q)$ and that this polytope is full-dimensional and simple.
+Since the faces of the brick polytope are faces of the subword complex by Lemma~\ref{lem:faces}, it immediately implies that the boundary complex of the brick polytope~$\brickPolytope(\Q)$ is isomorphic to the subword complex~$\subwordComplex(\Q)$. \end{proof}

-\begin{remark} If $(W,S)$ is crystallographic (\ie stabilizes a lattice~$\Lambda$), then the brick polytope~$\brickPolytope(\sq{Q})$ is furthermore a lattice polytope (\ie its vertices are elements of~$\Lambda$).
+\begin{remark} If $(W,S)$ is crystallographic (\ie stabilizes a lattice~$\Lambda$), then the brick polytope~$\brickPolytope(\Q)$ is furthermore a lattice polytope (\ie its vertices are elements of~$\Lambda$).
 Indeed, the brick vector of any facet is a sum of weights of~$W$. \end{remark}